 Machines like shovels and compactors will be used.
-A forklift will be used to transport the container from the haulage truck to the proposed site, once the container arrives at the hospital and removed the old container on site.
+A forklift will be used to transport the container from the haulage truck to the proposed site, once the container arrives at the hospital.
 Activities to be undertaken as part of the construction are as follow: